Meemure owns an exceptional beauty of nature with Lakegala Mountain and rich with traditional Sri Lankan styles.

-This is something very common in long distance buses in Sri Lanka.
-Finally he agreed to let us sit if we pay the full amount of the ticket price to Mahiyanganaya.
+This is something very common in long-distance buses in Sri Lanka.
+Finally, he agreed to let us sit if we pay the full amount of the ticket price to Mahiyanganaya.

 Since the village doesn’t have any other transportation from Hunnasgiriya, there are two vans starting from Hunnasgiriya to Meemure.

-After a three hours in the van on a muddy road to Meemure, we arrived there around 4 in the evening.
+After three hours in the van on a muddy road to Meemure, we arrived there around 4 in the evening.

-So we visited to “Thaali Kata”, a big round pond underneath a rock.
+So we visited “Thaali Kata”, a big round pond underneath a rock.
 We can jump into the pool with life jackets on for an awesome experience of Meemure.